oshwa/2026.oshwa.org/src/pages/schedule.md

 ## Social events

-Social events will happen before, during, and after the conference!
+Social events will happen **Friday, May 22nd, Saturday, 23rd and Sunday, May 24th, 2026**

 <a class="button is-large" href="/social">Social events</a>